 This post is the third part in a series on sandbox evasion techniques used by malware today.
 We originally posted a primer, outlining the three main categories of evasion techniques by malware authors:

-We wrote that the use of malware analysis sandboxes as the silver bullet against advanced, persistent threats became popular over a decade ago.
+We wrote that the use of malware sandboxes as the silver bullet against advanced, persistent threats became popular over a decade ago.
 Back then, malware authors had already found ways to evade tools based on static analysis (such as traditional antivirus software products) using techniques such as polymorphism, metamorphism, encryption, obfuscation and anti-reversing protection.
 Malware analysis sandboxes doing behavior-based detection are now considered the final layer of defense against advanced threats.

 Obviously, behavior-based malware detection only works if the observed file actually performs malicious operations during its analysis.
 If – for whatever reason – no harmful operations are executed during the analysis, the sandbox concludes that the file under examination is benign.
 In the second part of the series, we did a deep dive into how malware can directly detect the presence of a sandbox environment.

 In this post, we’ll look at how malware can exploit gaps in the sandbox environment, rather than explicitly detecting the presence of a sandbox.

-Explicitly searching for the existence of a sandbox can be detected as suspicious activity during analysis.
+Explicitly searching for the existence of a sandbox can be detected as a suspicious activity during analysis.
 A more advanced approach for malware, therefore, exploits weaknesses in the sandbox technology to perform operations without being detected.
 By exploiting these sandbox weaknesses, malware does not have to worry about being detected even if it is being executed in a sandboxed system.
 Some of the techniques include:

-Most sandboxes do in-guest-monitoring, i.e., they place code, processes, hooks etc. inside the analysis environments.
+Most sandboxes do in-guest-monitoring, (i.e., they place code, processes, and/or hooks) inside the analysis environments.
 If these modifications are undone or circumvented, the sandbox is blinded – in other words, visibility into the analyzed environment is lost.
 This blinding can take the following forms:

 Hooks can be removed by restoring the original instruction or data.